dush-t/blockchain-voting/README.md

 ## During Voting

 The user will use the voting key issued to him/her to vote for a candidate of his/her choice.
+This vote will then be sent to an authorized server.
+There will be at least 15 such highly protected servers in each state.

 ## Vote Storage

-There will be state-wise blockchains on which every individual vote will be stored as a block (one vote block will contain the user's data, his digital signature hash and the party he voted), with each blockchain hosted on every authorized server in a P2P format.
+There will be state-wise blockchains on which every individual vote will be stored as a block (one vote block will contain the user's data, his digital signature hash and the party he voted for), with each blockchain hosted on every authorized server in a P2P format.